jatinAgarwala/BITCOIN_DSA_MiniProject/README.md

 ### User.h
  Contains :
  1. struct user (typedefed as User)
+ 2. added UserHashFunction, ResizeUHT, AddUser, SearchUHT

 ### User.c
  1. Get_JoinDateTime (return char * - a string pointer giving JDT as DAY Month DD HH:MM:SS YYYY)
  2. InitUser() (function to initialize User)
  3. makeUserTransaction(int UID,double Amount) (function to create a node that is to be added to a user's transaction history)
  4. addUserTransaction(U_transactions TH, int UID, double Amount) (function to add a transaction to a user's transaction history)
+ 5. InitUserHashTable() (initializes a hash table)
+ 6. SearchUHT() (Searches the created Hash Table for existing entry values)
+ 7. AddUser() (Adds a user to the index)